noahtigner/Deep-Neural-Network-In-C/README.md

-A Deep Neural Network written in C with the standard library.
+A Deep Neural Network written from scratch in C with the standard library.

 # TODO:
 - Loss Calculation